 Hiring a skip can be a bit daunting when you’ve never done it before.
 But it doesn’t need to be.
-The following skip hire advice should hopefully make the process a lot less stressful.
+The following skip hire advice should hopefully make the process of rubbish clearance a lot less stressful.

 Sometimes on the same day, but usually on the following day.
 The cheapest prices showing on skipandbin.com tend to be from skip hire companies with the most capacity, so you should normally be able to get a skip delivered very quickly.

 Basically anything hazardous and also certain materials that for environmental reasons need to be disposed of separately.
 Here is a list of the most common things you cannot put in a skip.
 Always ask your skip hire provider for their advice if you are unsure.

 The ideal skip size depends on the amount of waste you think you’ll be creating and how much space you have to put the skip.
 Go to our skip size guide for detailed help and advice:

 The price covers delivery, collection, and disposal.
 No labour is included although some operators may offer this for extra.
 Typical hire period is for a week to 10 days but skip hire companies are usually quite flexible about when they collect provided you give them adequate notice.